The Lord of the Rings Online: Game World

-The game is set J. R. R. Tolkien's Middle-earth based on The Lord of the Rings and The Hobbit, as its license does not cover rights to any other works in Tolkien's legendarium, such as The Silmarillion.
+The game is set in J. R. R. Tolkien's Middle-earth based on The Lord of the Rings and The Hobbit, its license does not cover rights to any other works in Tolkien's legendarium, such as The Silmarillion.
 The game features a day–night cycle and various atmospheric and weather effects, which differ from day to day.
-The world is divided into four larger sections of Eriador, Rhovanion, Gondor and Mordor.
-The game began to allow exploration and adventuring into the arid regions south of Gondor — Umbar and Harad — in order to ensure the prolonged safety of the newly-crowned King Elessar (Aragorn) and his wife Arwen, in November 2023.
-The gameworld, beyond these five broad segments, is then divided further into distinct "Regions", which are then further sub-divided into "Areas".
+The world is divided into five landmasses of Eriador, Rhovanion, Gondor, Mordor, and Haradwaith.
+Each landmass is then divided further into distinct "Regions", which are then further sub-divided into "Areas".
 Each region contains NPCs and quests intended for a certain character level range, with the main Epic storyline serving as a guide between the areas of a region and regions of the world in the intended order.
 Each Region is "fixed" at a specific time period during the War of the Ring despite the passage of time in the main story; because of this, characters such as Gandalf or Aragorn can appear at multiple places simultaneously if those places are set during different portions of the story.
-Some of these locations are permanently accessible in more than one state: players can freely move from Isengard flooded by the Ents to Isengard at the height of Saruman's power, and from Minas Tirith's rebuilding after the battle of the Pelennor Fields to Minas Tirith before the battle, with the enemy still beyond the wall.
+Some locations are permanently accessible in more than one state: for example, players can freely move from Isengard flooded by the Ents to Isengard at the height of Saruman's power, and from Minas Tirith's rebuilding after the battle of the Pelennor Fields to Minas Tirith before the battle, with the enemy still beyond the walls.

 Player vs Monster Player

 Classic PvP combat found in many other games does not exist in The Lord of the Rings Online.
-Instead, Player vs Monster Player (also known as PvMP or Monster Play) allows players to create "Monster player" characters and engage Free People in combat in special secluded areas.
+Instead, Player vs Monster Player (also known as PvMP or Monster Player) allows players to create "Monster player" characters and engage Free People in combat in special secluded areas.

 Monster player classes are Orc Reaver, Orc Defiler, Spider Weaver, Uruk Blackarrow, Uruk Warleader and Warg Stalker.
 Monster player characters are fixed in level and advance by gaining Infamy Ranks for killing Free People characters instead.
 Monster players can not equip items, but can use consumable buffs and can be customized with various appearance traits.
 They can form a groups or "Warbands" but are unable to leave the confines of the PvMP area.
 Originally, the only PvMP area was the Ettenmoors, where Free Players could travel and battle Monster players for control over the five keeps and minor outposts.
-In July 2015, a second PvMP area was added in the ruins of Osgiliath.
+In July 2015, a second PvMP area was added in the ruins of Osgiliath, though it was disabled in 2021.